 know the difference between facts

-is devoted to a cause or
+is being devoted to a particular

 people unconsciously give better treatment to people perceived as members